top of page

 Aoife Kavanagh is an Irish composer and sound designer, active across a variety of music disciplines, including dance, theatre, film, and contemporary instrumental and choral music.
 Aoife is primarily interested in composing for interdisciplinary work and collaboration with other artists is a key element of her practice.

-Aoife has a background in dance and particularly enjoys composing and designing for dance and circus projects.
+Aoife has a background in dance and particularly enjoys composing and designing for movement-led projects.
+Credits include The Glasshouse (Ballet Ireland) and Double Act (Honey&Lemon - Project Arts Centre).
 Regular collaborators include Roisin Whelan Dance (Man Down, The Galaxy of Occupations, Iomhá), as well as Aisling Ní Cheallaigh and Jenny Tufts (Nasc, Ar Scath A Chéile, Dúlamán).
-Other credits include Ballet Ireland’s The Glasshouse, and Double Act by Honey & Lemon.

-Aoife was one of two awardees of the Contemporary Music Centre’s Emerging Composer Scheme 2022-24.
-She has written for choirs and instrumentalists throughout Ireland, including for the Irish Youth Training Choir, the Mornington Singers, and bass-baritone Kevin Neville.
+Aoife was one of two awardees of the Contemporary Music Centre’s Emerging Composer Scheme 2021-23.
+She has written for choirs and instrumentalists throughout Ireland, including for the Irish Youth Training Choir, the Mornington Singers, bass-baritone Kevin Neville and cellist Adrian Mantu.

 Aoife’s short film credits include the animation ‘The Corona’, which was exhibited in the galleries at VISUAL Carlow for three months in 2021.
 She has previously assisted composer and music producer Anna Rice on projects such as Andrea Corr’s ‘The Christmas Album’ (2022).
 Aoife enjoys combining her passions for film and dance and has scored several screendance works for artists in Ireland and abroad.